 The University Card is the official identification card for the DSU community.
 The Card provides access to the Library, the Community Center, and various activities and athletic events.
 The Card, which is not transferable to another person, should be carried at all times on campus.

 In addition to serving as an access card, the University Card can act as a prepaid, stored-value debit card through a program called Trojan Gold.
 Funds stored as Trojan Gold may be used at the Bookstore, the Production Center, vending machines, copiers, concessions, the Marketplace, Einstein Bros.
 Bagel, and Bits ‘n Bytes.
-It can also be used at several off-campus locations.
+It can also be used off-campus at off campus at Classic Corner Convenience, Dairy Queen, McDonald’s, Pizza Ranch, Scooby’s Convenience, Stadium Sports Grill, and Taco John’s.

 A Trojan Gold account can be opened with an initial deposit of $25 or more.
 Funds may be added at any time by means of cash, check or credit/debit card.
+Another option for adding Trojan Gold to your card is by stopping into Human Resources and signing up for monthly payroll deduction.
 You are also able to register yourself on the E-Accounts site at www.dsu.edu/student-life/card-services/index.aspx.
 On this site you are able to add funds to your card via credit/debit card, deactivate/reactivate your card if lost or stolen, and look at your personal transactions.
+Once you have registered yourself as an eAccounts user online, you may also add the eAccounts mobile app to your Apple or Android device by searching for “Blackboard Transact Mobile eAccounts” in the App store.
+This app does the same functions at the online web eAccounts but with added convenience of being able to access it on the go.
+Before you can add money onto your card via your mobile device, however, you must first have a saved payment at the online eAccounts site as you will not be able to add debit/credit card information on the mobile device.

-If a card is lost or stolen, it should be reported immediately to the University Card Office in the Student Services Center or go on to E-Accounts and deactivate your card.
+If a card is lost or stolen, it should be reported immediately to the University Card Office in the Student Services Center or go on to eAccounts mobile app and deactivate your card.
 Once deactivated, funds are protected.

 The Alumni Office serves as a liaison between the alumni of DSU and the University.
 The Alumni Office develops activities and programs that provide information, education and opportunities for involvement of alumni.
 It also assists in the planning and coordination of activities hosted by the Alumni Association Board of Directors.